MarshP/learn-mathematics/Mathematics/About this Vault.md

 I'm not preparing this vault for publication or beauty contests.
 I'll make single pages consistent and readable, buy syntax and typography will be inconsistent across pages; what's a Heading: 2 on one page might be H3 or just bold on another.
 Sorry.

+### Why the 0-filenames-0 ?

+It's a way to keep indexes/maps of content alphabetically at the top of lists of pages.
+I'd usually use an underscore prefix, but that doesn't serve correctly on Github Pages.

 [^1]: Thanks, Tytherington School, Macclesfield